 No matter how promising the opportunity, there’s no denying that salary is a major factor when accepting a job offer.
 For many of us, being compensated fairly for our skills and experience impacts job satisfaction.

-However, it’s important to broach the salary conversation with your prospective employer at the right stage and with the right job interview preparation.
-Failing to do so could compromise your chance of securing the role.
+While this is good news for job-seekers, it’s important to broach the salary conversation with your prospective employer at the right stage and with the right job interview preparation.
+Failing to do so could compromise your chance of securing the role or the salary you want.

 Here are three factors to consider before you start discussing salary during the interview process.